awsdocs/amazon-chime-user-guide/doc_source/chime-organizer-call-controls.md

 ## Lock Meeting Actions<a name="lock-actions"></a>

 To prevent a removed attendee or an uninvited or unauthenticated user from joining a meeting, the meeting host, delegate, or moderators can lock the meeting\.
 If attendees with no Amazon Chime account or attendees who are not invited try to join a locked meeting, they receive a message that the meeting is locked\.
 Attendees who are signed in to their Amazon Chime accounts and are invited can still join the meeting, even if they have to drop and reconnect after the meeting is locked\.
 Attendees who join a locked meeting from an in\-room video system or by using the **Dial\-in** or **Switch to dial\-in** options must enter the 13\-digit meeting ID that appears in the Amazon Chime client or web app in order to join\.

+## Large Meeting Experience Settings<a name="large-meeting-settings"></a>

+For meetings that you host with more than 25 invitees and attendees, Amazon Chime applies the following large meeting experience settings:
++ New attendees are muted when they join the meeting, unless they are joining from an in\-room video system\.
++ Notifications are not displayed for the following roster event changes:
+  + Attendees joining the meeting
+  + Attendees leaving the meeting
+  + Attendees dropping from the meeting
+  + Invitees declining the meeting
++ Join and leave tones are turned off\.
++ Attendees who join from an Amazon Chime app receive a message in the meeting chat with information about the changed meeting experience for the large meeting\.